Palestinian Authority–West Bank militias conflict: 2025

 On 7 January 2025, three militants, including a founder of the Tulkarm Brigade, were wounded after PA forces opened fire on their vehicle in Attil, north of Tulkarm.
 A similar PA attack against militants in Tulkarm occurred again on 12 January.
 PA forces suspended their Jenin operation as the IDF entered the city and launched its own raid on 21 January.
 The next day, however, PA forces resumed attacks in Jenin, fighting alongside the IDF for the first ever time.
 In Yabad, west of Jenin, on 24 January, PA forces arrested and beat up a number of militants; they also joined the IDF in minor raids in Ramallah, Tulkarm, Hebron, and Qalqilya.

 On 10 March, PA forces killed the prominent Jenin Brigades militant Abdul Rahman Abu Al-Muna.

 On 22 July, the PA's Preventive Security Force reportedly arrested an entire militant cell in Nablus, which possessed a number of explosive devices intended for use against Israeli forces.

 On 16 September, PA security forces captured militants who were preparing to launch a rocket from the village of Niama, Ramallah Governorate.

+2026

+On 15 February, PA security forces opened fire on the car of Samer Samara, a fugitive militant, outside Tammun, killing his two children and arresting him.